lucidvm/core/docs/layer7.md

 ## Guacamole

 Guacamole lays the basic foundation for the CollabVM protocol.
+Many of the basic Guacamole commands form its core, and Guacamole's own weird encoding is used to carry them over WebSocket (though LucidVM extensions allow the use of more efficient ones).

-CollabVM is not protocol-compatible with Guacamole as it deviates from the protocol in several places and only uses a subset of the available operations in practice.
-Only the instructions most relevant to implementing a CollabVM-compatible client or server will be described here.
+However, CollabVM is not protocol-compatible with Guacamole.
+It deviates from the protocol in several places and only uses a subset of the available operations in practice.
+Only the instructions most relevant to implementing a CollabVM-compatible client or server will be described here..

 A full Guacamole client is capable of drawing an arbitrary number of layers, but for CollabVM, layer 0 is the most important as it is used as the framebuffer.
-Layer 1 is used to draw the cursor.
+Layer 1 is generally used to draw the cursor.

 Essentially all base commands are unidirectional (i.e. only sent by the client or server exclusively).